Wi-Fi Troubleshooting is a specialist networking discipline all of its own.

 If your network seems to be working fine for a while, then doesn't any longer a bug could be in play.

-Conclusion: Wi-Fi Troubleshooting - how to Fault Find WiFi Network
+Wi-Fi Troubleshooting - Fault Find Wi-Fi Network: Summary

 The bottom line is that complicated faults can have more than one root cause.
 Keep an open mind and keep good records – from each change you make observe and record what happened – you may need to layer on several changes to fix up an issue.